 Cheeseburger gnocchi reminds me of a childhood canned favorite, RavioliOs, but taken to a whole new level.
 Making this dish wasn’t a whole lot harder than just opening a can either.
 Grab a big bowl on a cold day and you’ll definitely forget the weather.
-Creamy, cheesy, tomato-y beefy stick-to-your-ribs goodness.
+Creamy, cheesy, tomato-y beefy stick-to-your-ribs total goodness.

-I can’t say I’d change much about this recipe for cheeseburger gnocchi.
+I can’t say I’d change much about this recipe.
 It really hit the spot after shoveling snow from the driveway.
 I might substitute spicy bulk Italian sausage for the beef for a little kick and Italian-inspired flavor.

 This cheeseburger gnocchi has me jonesin’ for some cheeseburger soup now.

 - 1 tablespoon olive oil

 - Freshly ground black pepper

 - 1 clove garlic minced